hanyeah/digital-circuit-simulation/README.md

 (D-latch 1 1) -> 1 ; set
 (D-latch ?
 0) -> 1 ; get state
 ```

+A ternary logic is used:
+- 0 = false
+- 1 = true
+- ? = indeterminate

+A number of gates is predefined, such as And, Or, Nand, Not, Xor and more.\
+Some tools are included such as:
+- for the preparation of truth-tables
+- for running a circuit with a sequence of inputs

 Use DrRacket to make documentation from file manual.scrbl.\
 The source-code is in file make-circuit.rkt.\